Dogwalker-kryt/Sectr-ctl/README.md

 - Experimental: `v0.9.28.69`
   _(minor UI changes)_

+- Currently worked on:
+	Migrating parts of the code base to scf_str, wich is a fixed sized stack string

 ### GUI (Not getting Updated anymore):

 - Rust GUI: `v0.1.5-alpha` (Lists drives; not feature complete)